Frequently Asked Questions

 - Items in magenta are considered dangerous: there is potentially a beneficial effect to using them, but also a detrimental effect.

 - Cyan items are particularly good and rare (scrolls of acquirement and potions of experience).
+They also include "unrand" artefacts - unique items with predetermined (often one-of-a-kind) properties.

 For more information, see the item article.